princeton-sns/scuba/client/README.md

 ignore it or reply back to "A1".

 1. If "B1" confirms, it first adds "A" as "reader-mod-readers" to its "B" subtree.
+(TODO to decide: does "B1" storing/adding the "A" group here propagate to all of "B"'s devices?)

 1. Then "B1" sends a message to "A" saying "A" should also add "B".
-(TODO to decide: does "B1" adding "A" here propagate to all of "B"'s devices?)

 1. "A" stores "B"'s shared linked subtree and receives the following special message, triggering "A" to add "B" as "reader-mod-readers" on its linked subtree.
+(TODO receiving a linked device group could automatically trigger the permissions change, but this would require labeling the linked device group in a particular way).

-1. "B" receives "A" linked subtree (TODO if "A" subtree was initially propagated to all of "B"'s devices, then nothing happens, otherwise it gets propagated here).
+1. "B" receives "A" linked subtree.
+(TODO if "A" subtree was initially propagated to all of "B"'s devices, then nothing happens, otherwise it gets propagated here).

 ### Summary

+### TODOs

+#### Top-level "devices" group

+Rename top-level "devices" group -> "device_root" or even just "root"

+Why does it need to start with a single pointer?
+Other groups are not referenced here, they are just stored as data (if I remember correctly).
+One benefit of isolating device groups from the rest of groups is to reduce the search space when one needs to resolve a device group, but this hinges on the fact that the library knows whether a group is a group of devices or not, an additional field that bloats storage.
+Is it worth it?

+Devices could just be stored as groups, with the exception of the linked group (a device must know which devices are theirs vs others -- although isn't this handled by permissions?)